 Acne can have a significant impact on a person's outlook on life.
 Studies have detected that the following characteristics are common among people with acne:

 These negative effects are often interrelated and can have a crippling impact on people socially, on the job, or at school.
 Acne medications and treatment regimens have been widely prescribed to teenagers and adults.
-Accutane is a medication generally used only after other treatments have been tried and found to be ineffective.
+Accutane is a medication generally used only after other treatments have not worked.
 It has medical risks and is particularly dangerous to a fetus if a woman taking this drug becomes pregnant.
-Doctors typically present these risks to patients who are considering taking Accutane as part of the process of informed consent.
+Doctors typically present these risks to those who are considering taking Accutane as part of the process of informed consent.

 Doctors treating acne (or any other adolescent disorder) need to talk to teenagers about their feelings and self-esteem.
 In addition to asking about feelings of depression, parents and physicians should look for common signs and symptoms of depression in adolescents.
 Among these are:

 Since there is not clear evidence on the issue, it is a good idea to be vigilant.
-If you are a teen taking Accutane or if you have a teen on the medication, be sure to to immediately report mood changes and symptoms suggestive of depression (such as sadness, crying, loss of appetite, unusual fatigue, withdrawal, and inability to concentrate) to the doctor.
-The U.S Food and Drug Administration (FDA) recommends that if you have any new symptoms of depression, you should stop isotretinoin and let your doctor know of your symptoms right away.
+If you are a teen taking Accutane or if you have a teen on the medication, be sure to to immediately report mood changes and symptoms of depression to the doctor.
+The US Food and Drug Administration (FDA) recommends that if you have any new symptoms of depression, you should stop isotretinoin and let your doctor know of your symptoms right away.
 These symptoms need to be promptly evaluated for appropriate treatment.

 The American Academy of Dermatology